jakartaee/jakartaone.org/content/2021/portuguese/_index.md

     {{< events/registration event="portuguese" year="2021" title="Call for Papers - Now Open" >}}
 JakartaOne Livestream is a one-day virtual conference for developers and technical business leaders that brings insights into the current state and future of Jakarta™ EE and related technologies focused on developing cloud native Java applications.
 This is the second edition of the event entirely in Portuguese.

-The call for papers closes on July 31st.
+The call for papers closes on August 1st.
 Please submit your proposals before then, we can't wait to see you there!
     {{</ events/registration >}}
   {{</ grid/div >}}
 {{</ grid/section-container >}}